-(o) Guidelines Governing the Issuance of Operating Permits to Renewable Energy Suppliers Under the Green Energy Option Program
+(p) Guidelines Governing the Green Energy Option Program

-On 18 July 2018, DOE issued Department Circular No. DC2018-07-0019 also known as the "Rules Governing the Establishment of the Green Energy Option Program (GEOP) in the Philippines."
+On 18 July 2018, DOE issued Department Circular No. DC2018-07-0019 also known as the "Rules Governing the Establishment of the Green Energy Option Program ("GEOP") in the Philippines."
 This sets the guidelines for consumers or end-users, renewable energy suppliers, and network service providers, among other stakeholders, in facilitating and implementing such energy source under the EPIRA.